 That isn’t to say it shouldn’t count.
 Any reading you do counts – newspapers, comics, flyers… it all counts because you’re using your brain to process words on a page.
 You’re reading!
 You’ve picked something up in the spur of the moment just because?
 It counts!
 You got halfway through a book and then decided that book isn’t for you?
 It counts!
 I just have to remind myself of that sometimes.

 I also got a nice chunk of reading done in September.
 Hard to believe since I posted virtually nothing this month, but I’m actually content with the amount of reading I’ve accomplished.
 Here’s hoping that the amount of reading I get done can be translated in a decent amount of posts over the next little bit.

 However, I still need to work on creating a consistent upload schedule.
 (So thank you for being patient with me while I figure things out.)
-I’m going to aim to have 3 posts uploaded a week, but I make no promises.
+I’m going to aim to have 3 posts uploaded a week in 2021, but I make no promises.
 I’d love to have consistent days on which I upload things, but for now the first step is going to be attempting to upload three videos a week.
 As you can tell, I’ve been slacking a bit the last couple of months.
 In the past I’ve had very unsustainable goals with my upload scheduling, so here’s hoping that this format will make it possible for me to find some consistency in my blog posts.